DBJFJ/testsuite-nocoding/Jmeter to TSNC.md

 * 'URL Sampled' isn't mapped
 * both 'Text Response' and 'Document (Text)' are mapped to the response body
 * the difference between 'Main sample and sub-samples', 'Main sample only' and 'Sub-samples only' is ignored, they are all mapped to the resulting web page
+* "%20" is automatically translated to a whitespace when used for a validation in Jmeter.
+But not in TSNC.
+Tests in which a variable is first used as a parameter, thus requiring %20, and later used for a validation will almost certainly fail. <What_TO_DO?>

 TSNC also adds a default HttpResponseCode=200 validation to every action, so redirections will cause errors unless an assertion for the expected response code was manually defined.